zero-24/plg_fields_privacycheckbox/readme.md

  - Set the type to `privacycheckbox`
  - Add your desired text to the `Checkbox Note` field (You can include links using the `<a>` tag)
  - Add your desired text to the `Email Text` field
+ - Go to the permission tab and allow `Public` to `Edit Custom Field Value`
  - `Save & Close`
  - See the Joomla Core Contact Form extended with our consent field

+### Option descriptions

+##### Checkbox Note

+This is the message showed next to the checkbox containing your message about privacy.

+##### Email Text

+This is the message included in the email send to the user next to the custom field.
+Per default it is just `checked`.

 ### Implement multilanguage